dotnet/fsharp/CONTRIBUTING.md

 Performance improvement checkins have the following minimum requirements (in addition to the above)

 - Performance tests and figures must be given, either in the PR or in the notes associated with the PR.
 PRs without performance figures will be closed with a polite request to please add them.
-- The PR must show a reliable, substantive performance improvement tha justifies the complexity introduced (if any).
+- The PR must show a reliable, substantive performance improvement that justifies the complexity introduced.
 For the compiler, performance improvements of ~1% are of interest.
 For the core library, it will depend on the routine in question.
 For the Visual F# tools, reactivity of the user interface will be of more interest than raw CPU performance.

 #### Mimimum Bar for Bug Fix Pull Requests